webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 # <a id="a-drawng-triangles-to-textures"></a>Drawing triangles to textures

 WebGPU can draw triangles to [textures](webgpu-textures.html).
-For the purpose of this article, a texture is a 2d rectangle of pixels.
-The `<canvas>` element represents a texture on a webpage.
+For the purpose of this article, a texture is a 2d rectangle of pixels.[^textures] The `<canvas>` element represents a texture on a webpage.
 In WebGPU we can ask the canvas for a texture and then render to that texture.

+[^textures]: Textures can also be 3d rectangles of pixels, cube maps (6 squares of pixels that form a cube), and a few other things but the most common textures are 2d rectangles of pixels.

 To draw triangles with WebGPU we have to supply 2 "shaders".
 Again, Shaders are functions that run on the GPU.
 These 2 shaders are